-As a trillion-dollar economic sector, tourism is a powerful force capable of tackling this challenge by offering effective solutions geared towards a more sustainable water future.
-With over one billion people traveling internationally each year, tourism can also be an important vehicle of raising awareness and changing behaviors.
+In line with the United Nations International Year of Water Cooperation, World Tourism Day 2013 is being held under the theme Tourism and Water: Protecting our Common Future.
+This year’s theme highlights tourism’s role in water access and shines a spotlight on the actions being taken by the sector in order to contribute to a more sustainable water future, as well as the challenges ahead.
+As a trillion dollar economic sector, tourism is a powerful force capable of tackling these challenges by offering effective solutions geared towards a more sustainable water future.
+With over one billion people traveling internationally each year, tourism can be an important vehicle of raising awareness and changing behaviors.